-As we approach the end of breast/chest cancer awareness month, it’s important to remember that while everyone with breast or chest tissue is at risk of developing cancer, the rates vary significantly and depend on a number of factors.
+During Breast/Chest Cancer Awareness Month, it’s important to remember that while everyone with breast or chest tissue is at risk of developing cancer, the rates vary significantly and depend on a number of factors.
 Cisgender women bear a far greater burden than cis men, with even greater disparities among the mortality rates for lesbians, bisexuals, and women of color – due in large part to factors such as lack of health insurance, distrust of the medical system and other barriers to care.
 Risk for trans women and trans men likely falls somewhere in between depending on hormone use and surgical history.
-For cisgender females, the experts do not fully agree on screening recommendations.
+For cisgender females, experts do not fully agree on screening recommendations.

-The U.S. Preventive Services Task Force recommends women ages 50-74 get a breast cancer screening test every 2 years.
+The U.S. Preventive Services Task Force recommends a screening test every 2 years for women ages 50-74.
 The American College of Obstetricians and Gynecologists recommend a mammogram annually from the age of 40.
 The American Cancer Society recommends the option of mammography annually to women 40-45, annual mammography for all women 45-54, and annual or every two year mammogram for women over the age of 55.